prajesh42/ribbonloadbalancer/README.md

+#Client-Side Load Balancing Without using Eureka
+Let's say we are building an application which can bear upto 10 million requests (here the number of requests can be taken as the load of application).So, if the application has more than 10 million requests, it stops responding.
+And eventually causing huge loss to the product owner and the company.
+Therefore, lets look at how can we address this problem.

+Problem:
+  - Only one instance of application is running so it is not capable of handling so many requests.
+  - Even if we create multiple instances of same application, how the requests to the application will be distributed?

+Solution:
+ - By using ribbon load balancer, we can enable the application to look for all available instances and it balances the load by distributing the requests load to all available instances.

+## Example maven project to setup ribbon load balancer
 Build a simple web maven project by simply going to [Spring Initializr](https://start.spring.io).

 - Include following dependencies to start with ribbon load balancer.